konveyor/tackle-test-generator-cli/doc/unit/tkltest_unit_config_options.md

-## tkltest-unit Configuration Options
+## TackleTest-Unit Configuration Options

-All configuration options for `tkltest-unit` commands  can be specified in a [toml](https://toml.io/en/) file, containing sections for different commands and subcommands.
+All configuration options for `tkltest-unit` commands  can be specified in a [TOML](https://toml.io/en/) file, containing sections for different commands and subcommands.

-A subset of the configuration options can also be specified on the command line, as the examples above illustrate.
+A subset of the configuration options can also be specified on the command line.
 If an option is specified both on the command line and in the configuration file, the command-line value overrides the configuration-file value.

 The configuration file can be initialized via `tkltest-unit config init`. `tkltest-unit config list` lists